Elizabeth Warren Defines Middle-Class Income In Her Medicare For All Plan As ‘A Billion Dollars’

 “Sure, for Medicare for All, it’s a billion dollars… no increases in taxes for anyone except billionaires, period,” she said.

-The revelation that Warren only plans to increase taxes on billionaires was met with negative reactions from many on social media.
+The suggestion that Warren only plans to increase taxes on billionaires was met with negative reactions from many on social media.

 “This is so strange.
 Is she just not hearing what they’re asking her?
 He asks what her definition of ‘middle class’ is and she says, ‘Sure.
 A billion dollars.’
 Um, what?” one user wrote.